Ku Klux Klan members in United States politics: William L. Saunders

-William L. Saunders (D), the North Carolina Secretary of State, was the founder of the North Carolina chapter.
+William L. Saunders (D), the North Carolina Secretary of State, was the founder of the North Carolina chapter in the 1860s.

-Local Officials
+Local officials

-A notable number of local officials were also Klansmen, resulting in such as the "reign of terror" inflicted by Louisiana by crony "exalted cyclops": Bastrop mayor, John Killian Skipwith, known as Captain J. K. Skipwith, and Mer Rouge mayor, Bunnie McEwin McKoin, MD, better known as Dr. B. M. McKoin (and whose surname was variously misreported as McCoin, M'Koin and McKoln in media).
+A notable number of local officials were also Klansmen, resulting in such as the "reign of terror" inflicted on Louisiana in the 1920s by crony "exalted cyclops": Bastrop mayor, John Killian Skipwith, known as Captain J. K. Skipwith, and Mer Rouge mayor, Bunnie McEwin McKoin, MD, better known as Dr. B. M. McKoin (and whose surname was variously misreported as McCoin, M'Koin and McKoln in media).

 John Clinton Porter

-John Clinton Porter (D), was mayor of Los Angeles and an early supporter of the Klan in the 1920s.
+John Clinton Porter (D) was mayor of Los Angeles and an early supporter of the Klan in the 1920s.

 Benjamin F. Stapleton

-Benjamin F. Stapleton (D), was Mayor of Denver in the 1920s–1940s.
+Benjamin F. Stapleton (D) was mayor of Denver in the 1920s–1940s.
 He was a Klan member in the early 1920s and appointed fellow Klansmen to positions in municipal government.
 Ultimately, Stapleton broke from the Klan and removed several Klansmen from office.